0x01g33k/0x01g33k.github.io/_posts/2023-08-06-ASCWG-Qual-Round-DF-Challenges-Writeup.md

 Flag Format:```ASCWG{Address1-Address2}```

-Okay, so we need to go back to the memdump and see if it has any malicious drivers, using volatilit3.
+Okay, so we need to go back to the memdump and see if it has any malicious drivers, using volatility3.
 We will use plugin called ```windows.modscan.ModScan```, so let's see what drivers we have.

 ![2023-08-06 13_45_10-Ubuntu22.04 - VMware Workstation.png]({{site.baseurl}}/assets/2023-08-06 13_45_10-Ubuntu22.04 - VMware Workstation.png)

-We find that naughty driver hiding in what it seems to be a normal place, basic hiding in place 101 for malwares and malicious drivers.
+We find that naughty driver hiding in what it seems to be a normal place, basic hiding in plain sight 101 for malwares and malicious drivers.

 ```This driver is in fact a signed malicious driver part of the blackcat ransomware gang malwares```